How to Drive Employee Engagement with Data

 The information that we gather about the employee during the recruiting and the onboarding process should set up that employee for long-term success in long-term engagement across the entire organization.
 What data do you need to collect to begin understanding your new employee?
 Please see the end of this article for a list of data points to get you started.

-How much of these types of data points are you capturing today when you’re onboarding an employee?
+How many of these types of data points are you capturing today when you’re onboarding an employee?
 We see several organizations that are capturing a majority of this information during the recruiting process.
 The more information and data you have, the easier it will be to engage an employee as you move through the Employee Engagement Life Cycle.

 If you’re not capturing this type of information, then you are like 90% of businesses.
 Our biggest issue as an industry is honestly related back to data.
 Think about your HRIS implementation or your most recent learning or talent management system implementation.
 Your biggest struggle was likely always about the data.
 My first encouragement for you today is to go work on that data and begin to capture relevant information around recruiting & onboarding in order to drive through the next segments in the Employee Engagement Life Cycle.
 Now our new employee has been on-boarded and begins to move into the standard process of work inside our organization.